Vorschreibung/siml/SPEC.rst

    blank_or_comment ::= BLANK_LINE | COMMENT_LINE

 Block content after ``block_marker`` is defined by the rules in section 5.3.
-Block list details are defined in section 5.2.

 8. Differences from YAML
 ------------------------